PCengineer48/restful-crud-app/README.md

 Note: If you want to run this sample code, you will need to create data directory in your repository, as my data directory has been removed from the repository.

-In your data directory, it needs to include your MongoDB database information in this directory.
+In your data directory, it needs to include your MongoDB database information.

 Author